 In addition, Disney also opened two water theme parks, namely Typhoon Lagoon and Blizzard Beach.
 Meanwhile other parks were built around Orlando including SeaWorld (the largest marine park in the world) and Universal Studios and further afield Busch Gardens Africa opened near Tampa.

-In 2016, all Disney parks in North America showed a small drop in attendance (though revenue was up) whilst Universal Studios continues to grow and now both Universal Studios and Islands Of Adventure at Universal Orlando have overtaken Disney’s California Adventure in Anaheim.
+Universal Studios continues to grow and Universal Studios at Universal Orlando have overtaken Disney’s California Adventure in Anaheim.
 SeaWorld is still struggling with falling visitor numbers at all their Florida parks.

 For historical data, see our article and graphic showing the increase in Florida theme park visitors from 1998 to the present day.

 Today there are literally dozens of theme parks in Florida.
 For more information, click on the related links in the sidebar (right of page).